Northern Pacific Railway: Frederick Billings and the first reorganization

-Henry Villard, Gold Creek, Gold Spike
+Henry Villard and the Last Spike

-German-born journalist Henry Villard had raised capital for western railroads in Europe from 1871 to 1873.
-After returning to New York in 1874, he invested on behalf of his clients in railroads in Oregon.
+German-born former war correspondent / journalist and later newspaper / magazine publisher Henry Villard (6th President N.P.R.R.
+1881-1884), had raised capital for western railroads in Europe (especially in the recently unified German Empire), from 1871 to 1873.
+After returning to New York City in 1874, he invested on behalf of his clients in railroads in Oregon.
 Through Villard's work, most of these lines became properties of the European creditors' holding company, the Oregon and Transcontinental Company.

-Of the lines held by the Oregon and Transcontinental, the most important was the Oregon Railway and Navigation Company, which ran east from Portland along the left bank of the Columbia River to a connection with the Union Pacific Railroad's Oregon Short Line at the confluence of the Columbia River and the Snake River near Wallula, Washington.
+Of the lines held by the Oregon and Transcontinental, the most important was the Oregon Railway and Navigation Company, which ran east from Portland, Oregon along the left bank of the Columbia River to a connection with the Union Pacific Railroad's Oregon Short Line at the confluence of the Columbia River and the Snake River near Wallula, Washington.
+The Union Pacific and Central Pacific lines had completed the first trans-continental route 12 years earlier in 1869.

-Within a decade of his return, Villard was head of a transportation empire in the Pacific Northwest that had but one real competitor, the Northern Pacific.
-The Northern Pacific's completion threatened the holdings of Villard in the Northwest, and especially in Portland.
-Portland would become a second-class city if the Puget Sound ports at Tacoma and Seattle, Washington, were connected to the East by rail.
+Within a decade of his return, Villard was head of a transportation empire in the Pacific Northwest that had but one real competitor, the Northern Pacific Railroad.
+The Northern Pacific's trans-continental route completion threatened the holdings of Villard in the Northwest, and especially in Portland.
+Portland unfortunately could possibly become a second-class city if the Puget Sound's deeper and larger ports at Tacoma and nearby Seattle, Washington, were further developed and connected to the East by rail.

 Villard, who had been building a monopoly of river and rail transportation in Oregon for several years, now launched a daring raid.
-Using his European connections and a reputation for having "bested" Jay Gould in a battle for control of the Kansas Pacific years before, Villard solicited and raised $8,000,000 from his associates.
-This was his famous "Blind Pool," Villard's associates were not told what the money would be used for.
-In this case, the funds were used to purchase control of the Northern Pacific.
+Using his European connections and a reputation for having "bested" Jay Gould in a battle for control of the Kansas Pacific Railroad years before, Villard solicited and raised $8 million from his associates.
+This was his famous "Blind Pool"; Villard's associates were not told what the money would be used for.
+In this case, he used the funds to purchase control of the Northern Pacific.

 Despite a tough fight, Billings and his backers were forced to capitulate; he resigned the presidency June 9, 1881.
-Ashbel H. Barney, former President of Wells Fargo & Company, served briefly as interim caretaker of the railroad from June 19 to September 15, when Villard was elected president by the stockholders.
+Ashbel H. Barney, former President of Wells Fargo & Company (bankers and famous Western stagecoach line), served briefly as interim caretaker of the railroad from June 19 to September 15, when Villard was elected sixth president by the stockholders.
 For the next two years, Villard and the Northern Pacific rode the whirlwind.